vaclav2016/xmppredis/README.md

 How act this example?

 1. PHP push message to queue 'out_testbot'
-2. xmppredis, as queue 'out_testbot' subscriber, pickup message from queue
+2. xmppredis, as 'out_testbot' queue subscriber, pickup message from queue
-3. xmppredis parse and send message
+3. xmppredis parse and send message to somebody@a35a17e05e4z6vxdl.onion

 So, if You want receive jabber-messages via xmppredis - You must execute 'SUBSCRIBE in_testbot' in your application